liam-kelley/RIR-in-a-Box/datasets/ValidationDataset/README.md

 ### Dataset creation

 - I obtained mesh data from the HoloLens using the device portal.
 As you scan the room longer, the data becomes more precise, so I made sure to record the mesh multiple times to account for the amount of time spent scanning.
-I unfortunately only recorded the confroom open configuration...
+I unfortunately only recorded the meshes for the confroom open configuration due to time constraints.
 - I manually measured mic and src positions in the office and wrote them down in 'validation_dataset.csv'. (see my notes room_geometry/manually_measured/).
 - I used 'ESS_play.ipynb' to play/save the ESS on my PC.
 - I recorded the ESS using the HoloLens and saved the recordings in 'audio_recordings/'.
 Audio filepaths are found in the 'validation_dataset.csv'.